wernerglinka/just-tankless/src/content/index.md

     backgroundColor: ""
     targetId: ""
     text:
-      title: We at Just Tankless are experts in Tankless Water Heaters.
+      title: Why Just Tankless?
       header: "h2"
       subTitle: ""
       twoCol: false
       prose: |-
-        At Just Tankless, we specialize in providing the most reliable and efficient tankless water heaters available on the market.
-Just Tankless offers all Bosch Pro Series, Navien, Noritz, Takagi, and Rinnai Tankless Water Heaters at the Best Prices.
-We are certified by all major tankless water heater brands and provide hydronic systems.
-We specialize in Eichler homes with in-floor Hydronics and offer a new state-of-the-art solution.

-        **Please call (408) 357-3280 for more information.**
+        Just Tankless is a company specializing in selling, servicing, repairing, and installing tankless water heaters for almost 20 years.
+We are the only company in the San Francisco Bay Area focusing solely on tankless water heaters, unlike other plumbing companies offering a more comprehensive range of services.

+        Our team is trained, certified, and recommended by all major tankless water heater manufacturers, including Bosch, Navien, Noritz, Rinnai, Takagi, and Bradford & White.
+We pride ourselves on our expertise and long experience in this field.

+        At Just Tankless, we hold both General Building and Electrical licenses, allowing us to provide one-stop service for all tankless water heater installations requiring electrical and general building licenses.
+This saves our customers money by not having to hire other contractors.
+In addition, we are in excellent standing with the California State Licensing Board, and you can check our licenses on [their website](https://www.cslb.ca.gov/onlineservices/checklicenseII/LicenseDetail.aspx?LicNum=872445).
     hasCtas: false
     ctas:
       - url: ""